 Import of goods in Great Britain

 From January 1, 2021, controls on the flow of goods between Great Britain and the EU will be introduced.
-Companies which are transporting goods to Great Britain will therefore be required to submit customs declarations in Great Britain.
+Companies that are transporting goods to Great Britain will therefore be required to submit customs declarations in Great Britain.

 EORI and Brexit

 Important!
-You will need EORI number to settle the import of goods in the UK.
+You will need an EORI number to settle the import of goods in the UK.
 Please let us know if you need support in obtaining EORI.

 Customs clearance can be done through customs agencies, operators or freight forwarders.
 Information regarding duty rates can be verified on the following page: